 I wouldn't be happy with no job.

-Uh, but I but AI was giving me uh enough money to live, and I had a house and everything.
+You know, even if, let's say I lost my current career completely, but AI was giving me enough money to live and I had a house and everything.

-I'm gonna have to do something.
+I'm going to have to do something.

 What kind of life is that?

-So I feel like uh we're moving toward almost everybody will have a part-time job because the AI will do the other part of the job.
+So I feel like we're moving toward almost everybody will have a part-time job because the AI will do the other part of the job.

-Um, this might be preparing for a meeting with Trump so they have more leverage.
+This might be preparing for a meeting with Trump so they have more leverage.

 Ha ha, you can't get our rare earth materials.

-Well, what whatever we think is our biggest problem in the world, it might be this.
+Whatever we think is our biggest problem in the world, it might be this.

 It might be the biggest problem in the world that China has us by the rare earth materials, if you know what I mean.